This topic describes how to add on-premises load generators to your load test.

 You can edit on-premises load generator settings to rename it, enable or disable Vuser log collection, or adjust the number of maximum Vusers per protocol.

-Note: The Delete option is only available when Project Management is not enabled for your tenant.
+Note: The Delete option is only available when Tenant management is not enabled for your tenant.

-Note: The Remove option is only available when Project Management is enabled for your tenant.
+Note: The Remove option is only available when Tenant management is enabled for your tenant.

 Older versions of on-premises load generators